mharizanov/ESP8266_Relay_Board/README.md

 - Add serial userJSON input - JSON can be submitted via serial, is published to MQTT and thermostat.cgi?state to allow easy customisation of webpages to support random serial devices
 - Add manual override mode to thermostat, if setpoint is adjusted while in scheduled mode, go into override mode; setpoint will reset to the next schedule temperature when it comes around
 - Add syslog logging feature for thermostat events
-- Termostat Zone name configurable and thermostat.html page title reflects zone name (useful for multiple thermostats)
+- Thermostat Zone name configurable and thermostat.html page title reflects zone name (useful for multiple thermostats)
 - Able to download full week thermostat schedule in JSON format, upload one day at a time